Portevent/Brume-Website/content/doc/MagicEngine/Entity/EntityAI/BasicEnemyAI.md

 ---
 title: BasicEnemyAI
-slug: BasicEnemyAI
+path: /MagicEngine/Entity/EntityAI
 alias:
-- Basic Enemy A I
+- Basic EnemyAI
 tag:
 - class
 ---
-BasicEnemyAI is a AI that will use a grimoir to cast spell on Player\
-It will always try to take the first available spell in the grimoir, and intent to cast it on the player\
-If it can't cast any spell on the player, it will move toward it
+BasicEnemyAI is a AI that will use a grimoir to cast spell on Player It will always try to take the first available spell in the grimoir, and intent to cast it on the player If it can't cast any spell on the player, it will move toward it

 ---